tdrewek/name_encryption/README.md

 ## Installation/Download

 Python will be required to be installed on your system to run this program.
 The latest version of Python is recommended but not required.
+You can download Python [here](https://www.python.org/downloads/).

 You may choose to clone the repository: